Purdue-CS193/lab-1-FinchenkoN/index.md

 ## Welcome to GitHub Pages
+# Mykyta's First CS193 Lab
+## Header 2
+### Header 3

+#Things I Enjoy About CS193
+- Cameron seems like a cool guy.
+- Albert seems like a cool guy.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.